vavardan/OCI-DNS-view/Deployment.md

 **Step 1**.
 Deploy [OCI Open Landing Zone](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/blueprints/one-oe/runtime/one-stack/readme.md).

 **Step 2**.
-Update the Network Configuration json to include the below presented objects, or you can download and use the **Private DNS Network json template** for the Hub A model (light version - without OCI Network Firewalls).
+Update the Network Configuration json to include the objects shown below.
+You can also refer to and use the **Private DNS Network json template** for the Hub A model (light version, without OCI Network Firewalls), which includes all the necessary json objects for Private DNS configuration.

 **Private DNS Network json template** consist of the following four additional objects, which are added into Network Configuration: